Ogden, Utah minor league baseball history: History

 Ogden fielded a team in the Independent, newly formed, 1921 Northern Utah League.
 On July 3, 1921, Ogden pitcher Dave Davenport pitched a perfect game against Tremonton in 4–0 Ogden victory.
 Ogden finished with an 11–5 record in 1921, placing 2nd in the six–team Northern Utah League regular season standings, 1.0 games behind the champion Tremonton team.
 A "league report" stated Ogden tied with Tremonton for the second half title with 15-5 records, before losing to Tremonton in a three–game playoff series.
 Tremonton pitcher Franklin Coray reportedly defeated Ogden in the first game, throwing a no–hitter in a 2–0 victory.
 The Northern Utah League permanently folded after playing only the 1921 season.

 In 1921, Ogden pitcher Dave Davenport, a former major league pitcher, was still the property of the St. Louis Browns and under suspension after failing to report to the team in 1920.
 Davenport began the 1921 season with a 7–0 record pitching for Ogden at age 31, which included a no-hitter.
 After his successful start, Davenport was then released by Ogden, with pressure from the Northern Utah League owners, for being too good to pitch in the Northern Utah League.

 The Ogden Gunners joined the Utah–Idaho League in 1926 and were charter members, along with the Idaho Falls Spuds, Logan Collegians, Pocatello Bannocks, Twin Falls Bruins and Salt Lake City Bees.

-After finishing last with a 46–65 record in 1926, the Ogden Gunners finished with a 58–45 record to place 2nd in 1927, playing under manager Del Baker.
-Baseball Hall of Fame inductee Ernie Lombardi played for the 1927 Ogden Gunners at age 19, hitting .398.
+After finishing last with a 46–65 record in 1926, the Ogden Gunners finished with a 58–45 record to place second in 1927, playing under manager Del Baker.
+Baseball Hall of Fame inductee Ernie Lombardi played for the 1927 Ogden Gunners at age 19, hitting .398 on the season.

-In 1928, Ogden placed 4th at 57–59, with Del Baker again managing the team, as the Salt Lake City Bees won the championship.
+In 1928, Ogden placed fourth at 57–59, with Del Baker again managing the team, as the Salt Lake City Bees won the championship.
 The six–team Utah–Idaho League disbanded after the 1928 season.

 Ogden remained without a team until the Ogden Reds began play as founding members of the Pioneer League in 1939.
-Ogden still plays in the Pioneer League today, as the Ogden Raptors.
+The Ogden Reds disbanded in 1955, and a few more minor-league teams came and went from the city, mostly playing in the Pioneer League.
+As of 2025, Ogden has a team in the Pioneer League: the Ogden Raptors.

 The ballparks

-From 1912 to 1914, the Ogden Canners were noted to have played home minor league games at Glenwood Park.
+From 1912 to 1914, the Ogden Canners hosted minor league home minor league games at Glenwood Park.
 The ballpark opened in April 1912.
-It was located on 27th Street, between Washington Avenue and Grant Avenue, Ogden, Utah.
+It was located on 27th Street, between Washington Avenue and Grant Avenue in Ogden, Utah.

-The Ogden Gunners (1926–1928) and later the Ogden Reds (1939) were referenced to have played home games at Lorin Farr Park.
-With a capacity of 2,600 (1926) and 2,500 (1939), the park had dimensions (left, center, right) of 325-377-325 (1939).
-Lorin Farr Park is still in use as a public park with a swimming pool complex.
-The address is 1691 Gramercy Avenue, Ogden, Utah.
+The Ogden Gunners (1926–1928) and later the Ogden Reds (1939) played home games at Lorin Farr Park.
+With a capacity of 2,600 (1926) and 2,500 (1939), the park had field dimensions (left, center, right) of 325-377-325 (1939).
+Today, Lorin Farr Park is still in use as a public park with a swimming pool complex.
+The address is 1691 Gramercy Avenue in Ogden, Utah.